- Diversity, Equity, and Inclusion

 Knowledge representation, machine learning, NLP and IR, reasoning, robotics, search, vision

-Statistical genetics, sequence analysis, structure analysis, protein classification, gene networks, molecular dynamics
+Statistical genetics, sequence analysis, structure analysis, genome assembly, protein classification, gene networks, molecular dynamics

 Computer Architecture & VLSI